jed/pbsb/README.md

       if ( expires > new Date ) return listener
     })

-create an endpoint's getter and callback with its setter:
+create an endpoint's getter, and call back with its setter:

     var get = pbsb( function( set ) {
       // protip: for best results, chain endpoints by